PavanMudigonda/jacoco-reporter/README.md

 -   When action is run in a pull request by dependabot or a forked repo (e.g. when bumping up a version in a pull request) this step will fail with the default github token ${{ secrets.GITHUB_TOKEN }} due to a lack of permissions.
-**Resolution:**  on consumer side of workflow please add below **Possible fix**
+**Resolution:**  on consumer side of workflow please add below
+1)
+**Possible fix**
 The workflow needs `check: write` permissions.
 ```yaml
 permissions:
   checks: write
 ```
+2) Or Alternatively use Personal Authorization Token from GitHub.

 ### Sample Screenshot (Full Coverage Report): publish_only_summary: false